Coach Tour to Jaen, Ubeda and Baeza with Pepe Tours

 – Travel Insurance

-- 1 hotel night based on half board (breakfast and dinner)
+– 1 night in 4-star hotel based on half board (breakfast and dinner)

 The cities of Ubeda and Baeza are both UNESCO World Heritage Sites.
 They’ve retained the magic of 500 years ago and are therefore uniquely representative of the Spanish Renaissance.

 Surrounded by lands full of olive trees and situated by the river Guadalquivir, these two cities have kept their historic character.
 Ubeda represents private architecture and civil power, whilst Baeza represents public architecture and religious power.
 The two most famous historical figures areFrancisco de los Cobos (Charles V’s secretary) and Andres de Vandelvira (his architect who designed great monuments in both cities).
 Ubeda and Baeza are distinctive for their urban design and important buildings.

 Visiting Ubeda takes us on a journey into its important past, which has left behind indelible footprints of the splendour of yesteryear.
 Ubeda flourished during the Renaissance and its streets and squares were filled with Palaces, Monasteries, Walls and Mansions.
 In Ubeda we find the Square of Vazquez de Molina, considered to be one of the most beautiful in Europe.
 It’s an open space where the most important monuments of the Renaissance are located: the burial chapel of the ‘Salvador del Mundo’, undoubtedly one of the architectural jewels of the Spanish Renaissance and probably the most important private religious work of the sixteenth century, the Church of Santa Maria de los Reales Alcazares and the Palace of Juan Vazquez de Molina.